chef/automate/components/docs-chef-io/content/automate/ha_healthcheck.md

     chef-automate test --full
   ```

-- Validate the cluster but skip “chef-automate diagnostic run” when performing the smoke tests
+- Validate the cluster but skip "chef-automate diagnostic run" when performing the smoke tests
   ```cmd
     chef-automate test
   ```